kPhilosopher/CoreDataPlaces/Readme.md

 ![Workflow](https://github.com/kPhilosopher/CoreDataPlaces/raw/master/Readme/workflow_of_repo.png)

 [GraphCalculator](https://github.com/kPhilosopher/graphCalculator_test) was the first project.
-GraphCalculator is a simple two screen application that ushered me to dip my toes into Objective-C and iOS application development.
+GraphCalculator is a simple two screen application that ushered me into Objective-C and iOS application development.
 This project gave me a glimpse to the syntax of Objective-C, Xcode, and the cocoa framework.

 [Places](https://github.com/kPhilosopher/Places) and [CoreDataPlaces](https://github.com/kPhilosopher/CoreDataPlaces) were completed after GraphCalculator.
 The main difference between the two part project is the mechanism of persistence.
 Places uses NSUserDefaults while CoreDataPlaces uses Core Data.
 Whilst following the lectures supplied by Stanford, I also attempted to experiment with the suggestions detailed in *Clean Code: A Handbook of Agile Software Craftsmanship* and *The Pragmatic Programmer: From Journeyman to Master*.